-Teachers may share photos of past projects (Appendix III), lists of past winning project titles/topics (Appendix V), and diagrams of components (Appendices Xa and Xb) in a media presentation and may recruit past winners or other resource personnel to introduce students to the concept.
+Teachers may share photos of past projects (Appendix III, pp. 22-24), lists of past winning project titles/topics (Appendix V, pp. 28-29), and diagrams of components (Appendices Xa and Xb, pp. 35-37) in a media presentation and may recruit past winners or other resource personnel to introduce students to the concept.

 Supervising teachers should lead students in the selection of a well-defined social studies topic that is neither too limited nor too broad.
-Appendix IVa provides further explanation of the terms limited and broad.
-An example of lesson procedures for topic selection may be found in Appendix IVb of this guidebook.
-Appendix V is a list of titles of winning projects from past state social studies fairs.
+Appendix IVa (p.
+25) provides further explanation of the terms limited and broad.
+An example of lesson procedures for topic selection may be found in Appendix IVb (pp. 26-27) of this guidebook.
+Appendix V (pp. 28-29) is a list of titles of winning projects from past state social studies fairs.